home-assistant/addons/ssh/DOCS.md

 ## How to use

-Once installed (following the steps above) you need to
-* enable external access by selecting which TCP port to open up (see Network section), and
-* supply login credentials,
-* start the add-on.
+This add-on enables two main features to your Home Assistant installation:
+- a Terminal that you can use from your browser, and
+- enable connecting to your system using an SSH client.

-You can then connect to the port specified, and using the username `root` you will end up in this add-on's container.
+Regardless of how you connect (using the Terminal, or a using an SSH client), you end up in this add-on's container.
 The Home Assistant configuration directory is mounted on the path `/config`.

 This add-on comes bundled with [The Home Assistant CLI](https://www.home-assistant.io/hassio/commandline/).
 Try it out using: